arduino/help-center-content/content/Software Support/Upload/If-your-board-is-not-detected-by-Arduino-IDE.md

 4. Check the board selector or _Tools > Port_ again to see if your board is now detected.

-### 4. Check if your board appears as "Unknown" or as a board with a different name
+### 4. Check for "Unknown" or incorrect board name

 * **Unknown Devices**: If the board selector in Arduino IDE displays “Unknown” devices, refer to [If there are “Unknown” devices in the board selector and without a board name in the Tools > Port menu](addlink) instead.